vipalade/bubbles/README.md

  * a server running on Linux
  * a client running on
    * Linux (macOS and FreeBSD should also work - not tested) using Qt for GUI
-   * Android using Java Native Interface to use C++ code in a Java application.
+   * Android using Java Native Interface

 ### The client